richardbigegapersonal/aiml-fraud-pipeline/README.md

 ## Notes
 - LightGBM & SHAP are used; install build tools if needed.
 - Plots avoid seaborn and style settings.
-- For a full MLOps pipeline (shadow/canary, registry), see Chapters 8–9 notes.
+- For a full MLOps pipeline (shadow/canary, registry), see Chapters 8–9 notes in Ace the Machine Learning and Artificial Intelligence Interview Book.